DI770/Roleplay/README.md

 ## Problems

-Most of my problems that I have had has been to centering my pictures and videos.
+Most of my problems that I have had, has been to centering my pictures and videos.
 At first, I had problems finding the right size.
 This was my least problem.
 After I needed to make them responsive to the display, I had problem finding the right code to get it right.
 It wasn´t until I started using "rem" instead of "em" that I got text sizes that i liked.